mkenney/docker-devenv/README.md

 `(DIRECTORY = $HOME/.oracle/network/wallet)` should work for both the container and the host in most environments.

+## Powerline

+Powerline is installed and enabled in the default tmux and vim configurations, you can easily override it with your own configuration files by passing the `--tmux` or `--vimrc` options when starting a new instance with the `init` or `restart` commands.

-## Installed apt packages
+## Common packages

-* curl exuberant-ctags git graphviz htop less libfreetype6-dev libjpeg62-turbo-dev libmcrypt-dev libpng12-dev libbz2-dev libaio1 python python-dev python3 python3-dev rsync rsyslog ruby sudo tcpdump telnet tmux unzip wget vim-nox
+* curl dialog exuberant-ctags fonts-powerline git graphviz htop less libfreetype6-dev libjpeg62-turbo-dev libmcrypt-dev libpng12-dev libbz2-dev libaio1 locate man powerline python python-dev python3 python3-dev python-pip python-powerline python-powerline-doc rsync rsyslog ruby sudo tcpdump telnet tmux unzip wget vim-nox vim-addon-manager x11-xserver-utils

-## Installed node packages
+## Node packages

 * nodejs:v5 build-essential npm:v3.8 bower:v1.7 grunt-cli:v1.1 gulp-cli:v1.2 yo:v1.7 generator-webapp